The Incredibles: Plot

-On the day of his wedding with Helen Truax (alias Elastigirl), superhero Bob Parr (alias Mr. Incredible) thwarts a civilian's attempted suicide by tackling him through a skyscraper window.
-Bob then discovers supervillain Bomb Voyage robbing the building, but is interrupted by his devoted fanboy Buddy Pine, who wants to be his sidekick.
-Bob rejects Buddy, and Voyage clips a bomb onto Buddy's cape; Bob manages to get the bomb off, but it destroys part of an el-train track, forcing Bob to abruptly stop an oncoming train.
-After his wedding, Bob is sued for collateral damage by the suicidal civilian and the injured train passengers.
-Similar lawsuits create a negative public attitude towards superheroes, so the government initiates the Superhero Relocation Program, banning all "supers" from using their powers in public and forcing them into hiding.
+During the glory days of superheroes, Bob Parr (alias Mr. Incredible) thwarts a civilian's attempted suicide by tackling him through a skyscraper window.
+Bob discovers supervillain Bomb Voyage robbing the building, but is interrupted by his devoted fanboy Buddy Pine, who wants to be his sidekick.
+Bob rejects Buddy, and Voyage clips a bomb onto Buddy's cape.
+Bob gets the bomb off, but it destroys an elevated train track, forcing Bob to stop an oncoming train.
+After his wedding with Helen (alias Elastigirl), Bob is sued for collateral damage by the suicidal civilian and the injured train passengers.
+Similar lawsuits create negative public image on superheroes, and the government initiates the Superhero Relocation Program, banning "supers" from using their powers in public and forcing them into hiding in exchange for their not behind held responsible for such collateral damages.

-Fifteen years later, Bob and Helen live with their children, Violet, Dash, and baby Jack-Jack, in Metroville.
-Although he loves his family, Bob resents the mundanity of his job as a claims adjuster, and moonlights as a vigilante with his best friend Lucius Best (alias Frozone).
-Bob is fired when he assaults his supervisor, who prevented him from stopping a mugging; later, a woman named Mirage secretly offers him a mission to subdue a giant "Omnidroid" robot loose on Nomanisan island.
-Bob tricks the machine into ripping out its own power source; rejuvenated by the action and higher pay, Bob improves his relationship with his family, and trains to get back into shape.
-He visits superhero costume designer Edna Mode when he discovers a tear in his old suit.
-Incorrectly assuming Helen knows of Bob's new job, Edna makes new suits for all the Parrs.
+Fifteen years later, Bob lives with Helen and their children, Violet, Dash, and baby Jack-Jack, in a quiet suburb of Metroville.
+Bob misses his superhero days and resents his mundane job as a claims adjuster, moonlighting as a vigilante with his friend Lucius Best (alias Frozone).

+One day, Bob injures his supervisor Gilbert Huph after being prevented from stopping a mugging, and is consequently dismissed.
+That evening, a woman named Mirage secretly offers Bob a mission to subdue a giant "Omnidroid" robot loose on the island of Nomanisan.
+Bob succeeds by tricking the machine into ripping out its own power source.
+Rejuvenated by the action and higher pay, Bob trains to get back into shape, and asks superhero costume designer Edna Mode to fix a tear in his old suit.
+Incorrectly assuming that Helen knows of Bob's new job, Edna makes new suits for the entire family.